wanchic/rails_4gl/README.md

-# Rails4gl
+# Rails 4GL

-TODO: Write a gem description
+This is add-on gem to rails to implment 4th generational language programming

 ## Installation